-The differences between Japanese web design from western ones is due to three factors: linguistic, cultural and technical.
+The differences between Japanese web design from western ones are due to three factors: linguistic, cultural, and technical.

 As mentioned earlier, Japanese has a logographic-based writing system.
 Thus, a few characters could already contain a lot of meaning compared to the western alphabet.
 For western viewers, these Japanese characters may seem cluttered and confusing.
 However, they actually enable Japanese users to become comfortable with processing a lot of information in a short amount of time.

 Moreover, the Japanese writing system also doesn’t have italics or capital letters which limits the opportunities for adding emphasis unlike that with Latin alphabets.
 This, in turn, makes it more difficult to use merely type in creating the hierarchical contrasts required to organize information.
 Therefore, Japanese designers overcome this by using graphic text.